ulpanb123/Botagoz-App/README.md

 # VisionIn
-Android application for AI assistant designed specifically to empower individuals with visual impairments and provides users with a seamless and supportive experience in navigating their surroundings.
+Android application for AI assistant designed specifically to empower individuals with visual impairments, which provides users with a seamless and supportive experience in navigating their surroundings.

 ## Features